 There are some things that both gameplay styles do I wanted to point out.
 Each Act has multiple Red Rings for you to find.
 Unlocking a couple of different bonuses for your troubles.
 You’ll have to beat each stage a few times to get them all.
 My biggest gripe with the game is the platforming itself.
 Sonic isn’t good for precision platforming.
 However, the game expects it way too much for my taste.
 Especially with Classic Sonic.
 Both Sonics are too fast, and too floaty, for it to feel fun.
 Boss fights, including rival battles, were a mixed bag.
 I wouldn’t call any fight particularly bad.
 Some of them far too easy, others very confusing, but they were just challenging enough to be fun.
 Most bosses come from past games in the series.
 All of them were heavily changed to better fit Generations.
 I enjoyed all of the new takes.

 I really like Sonic Generations!
-This game was MY childhood Sonic game.
+This game was my childhood Sonic game.
 I played it on both Xbox 360, and 3DS.
-I have a lot of nostalgia for this game.
+I have a lot of nostalgia for it.
 That was most of the reason I chose it for this series.
 I think it still holds up to what I remember.
 If not a little bit better than I thought.
 If you’re on the fence, or itching to revisit, catch the game in one of its copious sales on Steam.
 It runs in 60 FPS on PC, and has a highly active mod community, worth double-dipping just for those!

 Sonic was rushed into Brawl.
 Of course, they did give themselves more time.
 However, they certainly didn’t give themselves enough time.
 Sonic is usually curled up into a ball in Smash.
 Otherwise, he also has very simplistic animations.
 Even over a decade later, two games removed, you can still feel the fallout of this decision.
 Sakurai himself has lamented it, and as a huge Sonic fan, so do I. Sonic certainly isn’t under-represented in Smash.
 With multiple stages and assist trophies to him.
 Sonic has dozens of spirits and music tracks too!
 The game treats the series like a king.
 Sort of making his half-baked moveset even more of a disservice.